publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 ## Economies of scale and silos

-Learning to work together with partner-organizations to collaborate around a single shared system, rather than each having their own.
+Learning to work together with partner organizations to collaborate around a single shared system, rather than each having their own.

 ## Sustainable relationships with third parties